eicorg/SynradBenchmark/SynradG4/README.md

 `$RANDOM` provides a seed for the random number generator used in the code

+### Geometry modelling

+There is a simple 50-m-long vacuum of the beam line pipe.
+After 5 m of a drift space there is a 5-m-long uniform dipole field region with 10 mrad of bending radius.
+A pencil beam of 18 GeV electrons is shot from (0;0;0) towards the positive direction of Z-axis.
+SR photons generated in the dipole field through the Geant4 process `G4SynchrotronRadiation` are propagated along the vacuum until absorbed.
+In the simulation, it is assumed that the beam pipe wall ouside the vacuum is made of copper with surface parameters described in the XML file.

+### SR reflection model

+There are four options for the SR reflection model to be used in the simulation.
+Most of them are for testing or benchmarking purpose, while the last in the list is used as the default one.
+Here is a brief descrition of the models:

+1. A
+2. B
+3. C

 ### Output
 The simulation will generate output files that include: